 Filing an objection is an essential step as it safeguards your right to contestation or appeal (recourse before the courts).
 If you decide to file an objection, make sure you do within the prescribed time.

 While your objection is being processed, interest will continue to accrue on any unpaid amounts.

 Before filing an objection, you should contact the person handling your file to:

 - express your disagreement with the amounts that you consider incorrect; and

 - get information on how you can apply to have interest, penalties or charges cancelled or reduced.

 By talking to the person handling your file, you may be able to clear up any misunderstandings and find a solution to your disagreement without having to initiate the formal objection process.

 It is essential that you have all the information and documents pertaining to the issue before filing an objection.
 To get them, you can submit an information request or an access to information request.

-In certain very specific situations, you can apply to have interest, penalties or charges cancelled.
-For more information, see Application for Cancellation of Interest, Penalties or Charges.
+In certain very specific situations, you can apply to have interest, penalties or charges cancelled or waived.
+For more information, see Application for Cancellation or Waiver of Interest, Penalties or Charges.

-Keep in mind that the time limit for filing a notice of objection is calculated from the date the disputed notice of assessment or determination is issued.
+Keep in mind that the time limit for filing a notice of objection is calculated from the day following the date the disputed notice of assessment or determination was issued.